alshamari/alex-project/README.md

 # Sample Java App
 ### MVN Build
 The app uses maven for building its binaries

 ### Docker
-THe binary is packaged into a docker container
+THe binary is packag:wqed into a docker container

 ### Docker Hub
 The image is built and pushed to Dockerhub